topfs2/winston-slack/README.md

 Winston Transport for Slack chat integration

-$ npm install winston-slack
+`$ npm install winston-slack`

 Also requires install of winston

-$ npm install winston
+`$ npm install winston`

 Basic transport that works just like all other winston transports.
 Sends logged messages to a specified slack chat channel

 additonal options:

-domain: sub-domain of the slack instance
+`domain:` sub-domain of the slack instance

-apiToken: a webhook token given by the slack integration API
+`apiToken:` a Slack incoming webhook token (see. https://api.slack.com/)

-username: name displayed in the chat channel. default "winston-slack"
+`username:` name displayed in the chat channel. default "winston-slack"

 <code>